Buying FAQs

 What’s the average cost of properties in Punta Cana and Bavaro?

-We have, and can assist with most all realistic beach-town price budgets; from a furnished 1 Bedrooms from $90,000 to $135,000 U.S., to a furnished 2 Bedroom in these favored beach-towns between $150,000 to $200,000 average.
+We have and can assist with most all realistic beach-town price budgets; from a furnished 1 Bedrooms from $120,000 to $155,000 U.S. to a furnished 2 Bedroom in these favored beach-towns between $150,000 to $250,000 average.
 Prices, of course, depend on the age, size, and walking distance to the beach.
-Condos within a beachfront condo community, will obviously be more expensive than condos located across the street from the beach.
+Condos within a beachfront condo community will obviously be more expensive than condos located across the street from the beach.
 Not all condos within a beachfront condo community have an ocean view.
-A condo in a beach front community that is similar in size to a condo located across the street will be 2 - 2.5 times more in price, with HOA monthly fees also 2 - 3 times more... sometimes this is simply for being a 4-5 minute closer walk to the beach.
+A condo in a beach front community (often smaller in size than a condo located across the street) will be 2 - 2.5 times more in price, with HOA monthly fees also 2 - 3 times higher... sometimes, if the property has no ocean view, this increase is simply for being a 4-5 minute closer walk to the beach.

 Most of our Buyer clients purchase condos as vacation homes, which they leverage as a short-term vacation rental when they are not using it... until they can retire here on a more on a full-time basis.

 It should be noted.
-You cannot buy a 2-bedroom condo a walk to the beach for under $130,000 anymore!
-If you see a 2-bedroom price advertized from $55,000 - $120,000, don’t be fooled.
-These properties are much further away from the beach in cities like Veron, or in Ejecutivo; about a 10 - 20 minute drive away from the beach.
-Properties in these towns are not where vacationers want to rent.
-Vacationers do not want to rent a car and desire to be in the fun, safe beach-towns in Bavaro where everything they need is a short walk away.
-These other towns do have commercial areas we expats need and use, however, they do have a higher population of Dominican families, who several may be renting the property long-term.
+You cannot buy a 2-bedroom condo, a walk to the beach for under $140,000 anymore!
+If you see a 2-bedroom price advertised from $55,000 - $120,000, don’t be fooled.
+These properties are much further away from the beach in cities like Veron, or in Ejecutivo; located about a 10 - 20-minute drive away from the beach.
+Properties in these towns are not where most North Americans want to live, or where vacationers want to rent, as this would require added costs for transportation.
+Veron and Ejectutivo encompass a higher population of Dominican families.
+Some of these owners rent their properties long-term to other Dominicans.
+Most purchasers and rental guests prefer to be in the fun, safe beach towns in Bavaro where everything they need is a short walk away.
+These beach towns have commercial areas owners and rental guests need and use.

 What Can New Owners Expect with New Construction?

 Purchasers receive a well-constructed, solid concrete block construction, with all the fixtures.
 Some developers offer a basic appliance package.
 Many builders offer split air conditioners.
 Others charge extra for this; however, the property is plumbed for easy A/C installation.
 Split air conditioners are more common and are more economical to replace or repair than central air conditioning.
-All light fixtures, ceiling fans are the purchaser’s decision and at their cost.
-All condos are situated within beautiful, gated condo communities with a shared pool and several offer other onsite bonus amenities (i.e. gym / community BBQ area).
-Whereas most resale properties for sale, that are ideally located in the beach-towns come furnished.
-Mid-priced furnishings can run around $25,000 for a 1200 sq. ft. condo, including home accessories, décor, linens, and window treatments.
+All light fixtures and ceiling fans are the purchaser’s decision and at their cost.
+All condos are situated within beautiful, gated condo communities with 24/7 security, a shared pool, and several offer other onsite bonus amenities (i.e. gym / community BBQ area).
+Most resale properties for sale, that are ideally located in the beach towns come furnished.
+Mid-priced furnishings can run around $22,000 for a 1200 sq. ft. condo, including home accessories, décor, linens, and window treatments.

 Aren't all Real Estate Agencies similar?
 Aren't they all licensed and regulated like in North America?

-Always ask your agent or agency if they have an RNC (taxpayer identification).
-It is best to seek the assistance of a reputable and well-established real estate agency who is legally registered, knowledgeable about the current real estate market, trends and real estate transfer taxes.
+Always ask your agent or agency if they have an RNC (taxpayer identification) as well as other questions found here.
+It is best to seek the assistance of a reputable and well-established real estate agency who is legally registered, knowledgeable about the current real estate market, trends, and real estate transfer taxes.
 An established Agency who understands the Dominican Republic Real Estate Laws, and who has a network of reputable legal attorneys who specialize in Real Estate, Residency, and Tax laws, to assure prompt and seamless sales transaction, all the way to the property title in your name.
-Those attempting to buy real estate on their own to save costs often end up paying more for the property, with the sales process taking much longer than it should, while experiencing numerous headaches.
-It is always advisable to work through a trusted agency.
+Those attempting to buy real estate on their own to save costs often pay more for the property, and the sales process can take much longer than it should, all while experiencing unnecessary stress.
+It's always advisable to work with a trusted and established agency.

 Do foreigners need to be residents of the DR to buy properties?

 No, there are no restrictions for foreigners who buy real estate properties in the Dominican Republic.
 You receive a freehold title in your name and have the same rights as any landowner in the Dominican Republic.
 Foreigners do not need to be residents, although there are government incentives for being one.
-Because this area has grown so fast, the Register of Deeds is taking a little longer to process the titles, around 2-3 months.
+Depending on the number of registered sales, the Register of Deeds may take up to 2 months to process and release new titles.
 In the interim, no worries...your legalized / notarized Definitive Purchase Contract is honored as proof of ownership until your individual title is processed, printed, registered, and received.

 What is the procedure for buying properties in the DR if you are North American (English speaking only)?